 Controlling the device with Pelion Device Management

-Now, the device is connected through Device Management.
+Now, the device is connected to Pelion Device Management.
 In the code sample in the previous section, you defined resources using calls to

-add_resource().
-These resources are automatically exposed to Device Management, from where you can read and write resources, and changes automatically sync with the device.
+create_resource().
+These resources are automatically exposed for device management, from which you can read and write to them, and any changes made are automatically synced with the device.
 That means that you already have a remote management interface for this device.

 Seeing the status of a device

 You need to know the endpoint's name to check the device's status in the Device Management Portal.
 The Device directory page lists all devices associated with your account and their current status.
-Click the Connected only toggle to only see connected devices.
+Click the Registered only toggle to only see registered devices.

 Controlling the device